v420v/ibu/README.md

 - No function-like macros
 - No variable shadowing
 - No `break`, `continue` stmt.
 Use `goto`
+- No libc dependency
+- No hidden control flow
+- No hidden memory allocations
 - Allows `13 <= age < 20` instead of `13 <= age && age < 20`
 - Variable length args `func(...)` can be accessed with built-in variables `argc i64` and `argv *i64`
 - All values are extended to 64-bit when accessed